PhilipQuirke/transformer-maths/_posts/2023-10-19-Accurate-5-Digit-Addition.md

 - With 2 layers, the staircase is 2 tokens wide.
 With 1 layer, the staircase was 3 tokens wide and handled BaseAdd (perfectly), UseCarry1 (perfectly) and UseSum9 (imperfectly).
 Our intuition is that with 2 layers, the staircase handles BaseAdd and UseCarry1 but a new algorithm in steps 8 to 10 handles UseSum9 (with better accuracy than the 1 layer).

-# Which heads + steps focus on which tokens?
+## Which heads + steps focus on which tokens?
 By inspecting attention patterns we can see which token each head attends to in each step.
 But we are not sure if the model actually relies on the output of that neuron+step.
 Sometimes models train neurons to do calculations and then ignore their results.

 CoLab Part 11B ablates **each** head in **each** step and see if loss increases for specific **digits** and **tasks**.
 This shows which steps+heads are useful and which are not.

-Combining the attentionss are associated with calculating which digits and tasks.
+Combining the attention pattern with this information gives us the following diagram.
 All heads+steps that are not used in the calculations are marked with an X.

 <img src="{{site.url}}/assets/StaircaseA3L2_Part1.svg" style="display: block; margin: auto;" />

 # BA
-Do we have info on heads+nodes for BA task?
+By looking at just BA questions (in CoLab Part 11C) we see that BA failures only occur in Setps 12 to 16, and only in heads L0H0 and L0H2.

+# UC1
+By looking at just UC1 questions (in CoLab Part 11D) we see that UC1 failures only occur in Setps 11 to 16, and only in heads L0H0, L0H1 and L0H2.

-# Hypothesis
+## Hypothesis
 This is our base evidence from which to hypothesise about how the 2-layer algorithm works.